nmshd/documentation/_docs_integrate/migration-from-v5-to-v6.md

 }
 ```

-In preperation for upcoming features loading peer objects by id and key has been removed to be future proof.
+In preperation for upcoming features loading peer objects by id and key has been removed.

 ## Removal of `secretKey` from objects

 The `secretKey` field has been removed from all objects.
-As it is not possible to load peer objects by id and key anymore, the `secretKey` field is not needed anymore.
+As it is not possible to load peer objects by id and key anymore, the `secretKey` field became redundant.